-- If an SFP transceiver is inserted in a port, the Type field will show the SFP type as interpreted from Ethernet Compliance Codes (Data Byte 6 in Address A0h).
+If an SFP transceiver is inserted in a port, the Type field will show the SFP type as interpreted from Ethernet Compliance Codes (Data Byte 6 in Address A0h).
 The Ethernet Compliance Code is a bitmap value, of which one bit is supposedly turned on.
-However, if the read-out is not recognizable (e.g., 2 or more bits on, or all 0s), the Type field just displays the raw data (hexadecimal value). - The Type field will always display "NA" for a trunk entry because a trunk allows for mixed port types such as 1000Base T and 1000Base SFP.
+However, if the read-out is not recognizable (e.g., 2 or more bits on, or all 0s), the Type field just displays the raw data (hexadecimal value).